jprovoeasi/Oefening-UITableView-2/README.md

   - Filter the fonts based on the search text and reload the UITableView.

 ## Solutions
-The solutions are available in the **oplossing** branch of this repository.
+The solutions are available in the **Demo-UITableView** repository.